joshuacords/opr/OPR-Riverside-Version.md

 ## Critical Hit Abilities

+#### Critical Hit
+Rolls of 6.
+If an ability extends Critical Hits to 5, that roll must succeed to trigger Critical Hit Effects.

 ### Furious

 Whenever a model with Furious rolls a **Critical Hit** during its Charge Action, that weapon generates 1 **Bonus Hit**.